How are potholes made

-Potholes and road defects are created by water getting into the surface of the road through cracks usually caused by traffic.
-When temperatures plummet, the water freezes and expands, causing the surface to break up.
+Potholes and road defects are made by water getting into the surface of the road through cracks usually caused by traffic.
+When temperatures drop, the water freezes and expands, causing the surface to break up.
 When the ice melts it leaves a space below the surface, which collapses under the weight of traffic and eventually forms a pothole.

 How do you decide which potholes to fix first?

-- Emergency defects which are made safe within two hours - these repairs may be temporary to make the road safe with permanent repairs being made later.
+- Critical defects are made safe within 2 hours – these are situations where the risk to safety is high.
+We will sometimes do a temporary repair to make the road safe and make permanent repairs later.

 What is the difference between a temporary and a permanent repair?

-A typical permanent repair would see a rectangular area cut out of the road around the pothole with a diamond bladed saw giving the repair clean, flush sides.
-The hole is cleaned out and painted with liquid bituminous binder.
-The hole is then filled with a hot bitumen-bound material which is raked and finally compacted mechanically.
+For a typical permanent repair we cut out a rectangular area of the road around the pothole with a diamond bladed saw to make clean, flush sides.
+We clean out the hole is and paint it with liquid bituminous binder.
+We then fill the hole with a hot bitumen-bound material, rake it and finally compact it with machinery.

-A temporary repair is a short term measure to make the road safe which involves using a deferred set cold material to fill the hole until a permanent repair can take place
+A temporary repair is a short term measure to make the road safe.
+This involves using a deferred-set cold material to fill the hole until we can carry out the permanent repair.

 Are temporary repairs a false economy?

-Emergency repairs may well be of a temporary nature until a permanent repair can be carried out, but this is not a false economy; the important thing is to make the road safe for users until the permanent repair can be made.
+Emergency repairs may well be temporary until we can carry out a permanent repair, but this is not a false economy.
+The important thing is to make the road safe for users until the permanent repair can be made.

 How long does it take to fix a pothole?